If you have been injured at work, or developed a medical condition from work, there is some basic information you need to know.

 - Keep a diary of the conversations you have with your employer and the WSIB.

-- If the accident employer doesn’t have modified work, look for work and keep a list of your efforts.
+- If the accident employer doesn’t have modified work, look for work that fits your restrictions and skills and keep a list of your efforts.

 - Cooperate with your employer and the WSIB.